SwissClinicalTrialOrganisation/secuTrialR/paper/paper.md

 There is a vast market of heterogeneous CDMS solutions each with individual advantages and limitations [@kuchinke_etal_2010].
 One limitation can be the interaction with the data after it has been collected.
 Specifically, a CMDS may be tailored for optimal data capture while, at least to some extent, disregarding ease-of-use of study data after the conclusion of data entry.
-It is, however, vital that the interaction between data sources and data analysts takes place fast and seamlessly in order to avoid loss of valuable time due to technical friction.
+It is, however, vital that the interaction between data sources and data analysts is fast and seamless in order to avoid loss of valuable time due to technical overhead.
 This point has been prominently highlighted by the currently ongoing coronavirus pandemic [@callaway_etal_2020] in which issues have been reported regarding the timely transfer of information for the preparation of up-to-date infection counts [@spiegel_meldeluecke].
 These issues led to confusion and may have ultimately delayed important actions.
 While this is a stark example it still serves to show how severe the influence of technical friction between digital systems can be.

-To this end we have developed the R statistics [@r_citation] software package `secuTrialR`, which enables seamless interaction with data collected in the commercially available CDMS [secuTrial](https://www.secutrial.com) (vendor [interActive Systems Berlin](https://interactive-systems.de/)).
+To this end we have developed the open source R statistics [@r_citation] software package `secuTrialR`, which enables seamless interaction with data collected in the commercially available CDMS [secuTrial](https://www.secutrial.com) (vendor [interActive Systems Berlin](https://interactive-systems.de/)).
 Next to parsing and reading the data it performs data transformation for dates, date times and categorical data